shawnalbertson/shawnalbertson/docs/source/portfolio/gis.rst

 GIS Post-processing in Python
 ==============================

 During a semester abroad to the University of Edinburgh, Scotland, I worked for a professor who was interested in using neural networks to determine temperature and salinity of the ocean based on Sentinel-2 multi spectral satellite images.
 My task was to develop a tool which would take a processed GIS file (NN output) and filter out clouds which proved to confound the data.
+The work was done in Python using GDAL to load and interact with GeoTIFF files in an object-oriented manner.

 The two images below shows the result before and after applying the cloud mask.
-The work was done in Python using GDAL to load and interact with GeoTIFF files in an object-oriented manner.
+Notice how the lighter regions which stand out in the first photo, especially along the right side of the image, are covered up in the second due to the presence of clouds.

 .. image:: /images/gis/salinity_noCM.png
     :width: 500